hyperledger-archives/ursa-rfcs/0000-crypto-construct-language.md

 * Should we focus on making sure CCL is non-Turing-complete?
 These are essentially small "smart contracts" and therefore they are safety critical.
-  Non-Turing-completeness would allow for the creation of static analysis tools and determistic evaluation looking for undesirable corner case possibilities.
+  Non-Turing-completeness would allow for the creation of static analysis tools and deterministic evaluation looking for undesirable corner case possibilities.
 * Should CCL include a macro-definition system where common sequences of CCL opcodes can be aliased with a macro name that is used in the serialized versions?
 This would require a macro setup script that would be implied to run before any CCL scripts are executed to ensure that all macro definitions are processed and initialized before the scripts that use those macros are executed.
+A good example of where this would be useful is decoding Base58Check Bitcoin addresses.
+The encoding and decoding of a Base58Check address requires concatenation, byte masking, and multiple SHA256 hashes for the checksum piece.
+Having a macro called Base58CheckDecode would make CCL scripts more readable.
 * Some crypto libraries like NaCl hide a lot of the "sub-operations" used in their more complicated constructs like the sealed box.
 This is done on purpose to make the library misuse resistant and hides a lot of inner